w3c/wai-arrm/content/user-experience.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "User Experience (UX) Designer Responsibilities Mapping"
+title: "User Experience (UX) Designer Responsibilities"
 nav_title: "UX Designer"
 doc-note-type: draft
 doc-note-message-md: This is an in-progress draft.
-We welcome comments via GitHub or email from the [links below](#helpimprove).
+We welcome your comments via GitHub or email from the links below under [Help improve this page](#helpimprove).
+You are also welcome to join the [ARRM Community Group](https://www.w3.org/community/arrm/) to contribute.

+parent_in_h1:
+  - ref: /planning/arrm/
+    name: nav_title

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2025-03-06   # Put the date of this translation YYYY-MM-DD (with month in the middle)